10 Best Temperatures to Vape Weed - The Ultimate Guide!

 @eduparas captured the beauty of this Pulsar APX vape quite nicely!

-Although the true boiling points of many cannabinoids haven’t yet been agreed upon, when it comes to vaping to get high, here’s a quick guideline.
+Although the true boiling points of the many cannabinoids haven’t yet been agreed upon, when it comes to vaping to get high, here’s a quick guideline.

 Broadly speaking, the two most important cannabinoids in your weed are CBD and THC.